Back to Blog

 Step-by-Step: Automated HiBid Upload with Gavelist

-5. Click Export > HiBid
+4. Click Export -> HiBid

-6. Download the CSV
+5. Download the CSV + photo package

-7. Upload to HiBid and publish
+6. Upload to HiBid

 Frequently Asked Questions

 What CSV format does HiBid require?
-HiBid accepts standard CSV files (comma-separated values) with specific columns: Lot Number, Lead (title), Description, Category, Condition, Starting Bid, Reserve, and up to 5 image references.
+HiBid accepts standard CSV files with specific columns: Lot Number, Lead (title), Description, Category, Condition, Starting Bid, Reserve, and up to 5 image references.
 All text fields containing commas must be wrapped in double quotes.
 Files should be saved as UTF-8 encoding.

 How do I name photos for HiBid import?
-Use the format {LotNumber}-{PhotoSequence}.jpg.
-For example, lot 1's primary photo is 1-1.jpg, its second photo is 1-2.jpg.
+Use the format {LotNumber}_{PhotoSequence}.jpg.
+For example, lot 1's primary photo is 1_1.jpg, its second photo is 1_2.jpg.
 The first photo becomes the listing thumbnail.
 Lot numbers must exactly match your CSV.
-JPEG and PNG formats are supported.

 How many photos can I upload per lot on HiBid?
 HiBid supports multiple photos per lot.
 Gavelist's HiBid export includes up to 5 image references per lot, sequenced so your best photo appears as the thumbnail.

 How much does it cost to automate HiBid imports?
 Gavelist's HiBid export is included with every plan.
 Pay-as-you-go pricing is $0.15 per lot with no monthly commitment.
-A 500-lot estate costs $75 total -- compared to $125-175 in labor costs for manual CSV creation and photo renaming.

 Discussion (0)